 In 1957, one of those technologies was Chromolux, which it began producing the following year.
 It’s made using the chrome cylinders of its cast-coating machines – the same ones it uses to this day!
 Here the combination of milk protein and marble powder creates that famous premium high gloss.

 Compared to standard-coating, the chrome cylinders are about twice as hot, but apply relatively low pressure to the paper.
 The result: a superior gloss, the finest smoothness, and a high bulk – all of which make for outstanding printing, embossing and lamination.

 Very quickly Chromolux became a best-selling sheet, its name now synonymous with cast-coated, high-gloss finished premium papers and boards.

 Want to see for yourself how Chromolux has remained the No. 1 designer’s choice for high-gloss paper for 60 years and counting?
-Enter to win one of 20 Chromolux mini-swatch decks from Zanders right now!
+[CLOSED] Enter to win one of 20 Chromolux mini-swatch decks from Zanders right now!
 Hurry, contest ends April 26th!
 (North American entries only, please.)